wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-extensions-customscript -with template.md

 <properties
-   pageTitle="Custom scripts on VMs using templates | Microsoft Azure" description="Automate Windows and Linux Azure VM configuration tasks by using the Custom Script extension with Resource Manager templates" services="virtual-machines" documentationCenter=""
+   pageTitle="Custom scripts on VMs using templates | Windows Azure" description="Automate Windows and Linux Azure VM configuration tasks by using the Custom Script extension with Resource Manager templates" services="virtual-machines" documentationCenter=""